 - a speakers register for IWD event managers

 - a fundraising channel for female-focused charities (100% direct to charity)

 Do we still need an International Women's Day?

 Yes!
 There's no place for complacency.
-According to the World Economic Forum, sadly none of us will see gender parity in our lifetimes, and nor likely will many of our children.
-Gender parity will not be attained for almost a century.
+According to the World Economic Forum, sadly none of us will see gender parity in our lifetime, and nor likely will many of our children.
+Gender parity won't be attained for well over a century.

 There's urgent work to do - and we can all play a part.